 Client: The NAC, an affiliate of Nazarbayev University in Kazakhstan, established a Regional Competitiveness and Growth Center (RCGC) in November 2015 to serve as an analytical platform to supports it national competitiveness objectives.

-Learning Objectives: The Duke GVC Center is supporting this new center in three key areas:
+Learning Objectives: The Duke GVC Center supported this new center in three key areas:

 1) Capacity Building: researcher recruitment, training of research staff, mentoring and supervision of projects, among other roles.

-2) Research Agenda Support: The Duke GVC Center and RCGC are developing proposals and projects.
+2) Research Agenda Support: The Duke GVC Center and RCGC developed proposals and projects.

 3) Visibility and Relationship Development: The Duke GVC Center and NAC will work together on issues related to research priorities, publicity and the RCGC’s relationship development with universities and development organizations.